-Charlee believes the New Colombo Plan scholarship will allow her to gain a broad perspective and first-hand experience of Singapore’s successes and achievements in rising to environmental health challenges that emerge from limited land availability, high population, water quality management and ensuring food security.
-She hopes to apply the knowledge and skills she learns in Singapore to her job back home.
+Charlee believes the New Colombo Plan scholarship has allowed her to gain a broad perspective and first-hand experience of Singapore’s successes and achievements in rising to environmental health challenges that emerge from limited land availability, high population, water quality management and ensuring food security.

 New Colombo Plan Mobility Program promoting understanding of Indigenous issues

 In 2015, ten New Colombo Plan Mobility Program students from the University of Western Australia’s School of Indigenous Studies were supported to travel to Bali, Indonesia to explore issues of Indigenous knowledge sustainability and global Aboriginality.